Pregnant woman hit by Russian bombing of Ukraine hospital dies along with her baby

 Sergei Orlov told BBC Breakfast the day after the bombing he was “absolutely sure” the bombing constituted a war crime.

-Russia’s foreign minister dismissed international outcry over the bombing of the maternity and children’s hospital as “pathetic” the day after the attack.
-He claimed Ukrainian forces had taken over the site and there were no patients there at the time of the air strikes.
+Russia’s foreign minister dismissed international outcry over the hospital bombing as “pathetic” the day after the attack.
+He claimed Ukrainian forces had taken over the site and there were no patients there at the time of the airstrikes.

 Ukraine said Russia committed “genocide” in its attack of the hospital.

-More than 2,500 residents of the Black Sea port city have been killed since Russian launched its invasion of Ukraine more than two weeks ago, a Ukrainian presidential advisor said on Monday.
+More than 2,500 residents of the Black Sea port city have been killed since Russia launched its invasion of Ukraine more than two weeks ago, a Ukrainian presidential advisor said on Monday.

 Register for free to continue reading